McLucifer2646/openFASOC_placement/README.md

 You can either follow the express installation or the manual installation steps.

-The following tools will be required
+The following tools will be required for complete flow
 1. OpenRoad
 2. Magic
 3. Yosys